Who Is Liable in a Multi-Vehicle Pileup?

 Let’s say that you did hit Driver 1 in the scenario we described.
 The good news is you can still seek compensation against Driver 4 and Driver 3.
 The driver in front of you may make a claim against you, Driver 4, and Driver 3, but because you were not a cause of Driver 4 or Driver 3 hitting you, that claim should not affect your recovery against those two drivers.
 But, it can be complicated and that’s where we come in.

-If you have recently been injured in a multi-vehicle pileup, our Las Vegas car accident lawyers at Claggett & Sykes Law Firm are available and ready to assist you.
+If you have recently been injured in a multi-vehicle pileup, our Las Vegas car accident lawyers at Claggett & Sykes Trial Lawyers are available and ready to assist you.
 We are professional, experienced, and knowledgeable when it comes to these types of cases, and we will do everything we can to make sure that you receive proper compensation to cover your injuries.
 If you or a loved one suffered an injury in a multi-vehicle pileup, it is important that you protect your rights immediately.
 Call our office in Las Vegas or submit our contact form to schedule a free initial consultation today.
 We have an additional office in Reno and serve clients throughout Nevada who have been injured in all types of motor vehicle accidents.